illrat/SNMP-Playbook/README.md

 You can customize the SNMP configuration by modifying the variables in `group_vars/all.yml`:

+- `systemuser_string`: Specifies the system user that the SNMP daemon will run as.
+This is important for security purposes.
+- `systemgroup_string`: Specifies the system group that the SNMP daemon will run as.
+This works in conjunction with the system user for proper permissions.
-- `snmp_community`: Set your desired SNMP community string (default: "public")
+- `community_string`: Set your desired SNMP community string.
-- `snmp_location`: Set the physical location of the device
-- `snmp_contact`: Set the contact information for the device administrator
+- `access_string`: Specifies the system group that the SNMP daemon will run as.
+This works in conjunction with the system user for proper permissions.

 ## Supported Platforms